-Each of Larry Jasinski, our Chief Executive Officer, Kevin Hershberger, our Chief Financial Officer, and John Hamilton, our Vice President, Regulatory and Clinical, has entered into an employment agreement with the Subsidiary.
+Each of Larry Jasinski, our Chief Executive Officer, and Kevin Hershberger, our Chief Financial Officer, has entered into an employment agreement with the Subsidiary.
 These employment agreements set forth their respective terms of employment, which terms are generally applicable to all of our executives, covering matters such as vacation, health, and other benefits.
 The following are descriptions of the material terms of our Named Executive Officers' employment agreements.
+Mr. Hamilton's employment agreement, separation agreement and consultant agreement are also described below because, although Mr. Hamilton resigned as our Vice President, Regulatory and Clinical and as an employee effective January 31, 2017, he is considered a "Named Executive Officer" due to his compensation during the year ended December 31, 2016.